STM32-Projects/011_ITM/README.md

 This is implemented by making use of the 3rd pin(SWO Trace Pin) in SWD(Serial Wire Debug) interface for printf style debugging.

+The following changes are reuired to implement printf style debugging with ITM

+1. Enable SWV in project configurations(Debugger Tab)
-Note: The sycalls.c file is updated with ITM_SendChar() function to write toITM specific reggisters
+2. Update syscalls.c with ITM_SendChar() function to write toITM specific reggisters